Building Authentic Faith in the Next Generation

 By Paul Hargreaves | Sr. Director of Family Ministries | Chapel Hill Church

-It is essential that a child or teenager’s home becomes the center of biblical teaching.
-Biblically, the home has always been seen as the center of faith development but there has been seasons throughout history where parents have outsourced faith development to Sunday School, youth groups and the Church in general.
-If we just compare the number of hours a Kid’s Worship, Middle School or High School Ministry leader has with kids or teenagers to the number of hours a parent has, it is clear.
-The average Church leader has an average of 40 hours per year with them where the average parent has 3000 hours per year with these precious kids and teenagers.
-Intentional time spent in the life of kids is crucial in faith development.
+A child or teenager’s home must become the center of biblical teaching.
+Biblically, the home has always been regarded as the center of faith development; however, there have been periods throughout history when parents have outsourced faith development to Sunday School, youth groups, and the Church in general.
+If we compare the number of hours a Kid’s Worship, Middle School, or High School Ministry leader has with kids or teenagers to the number of hours a parent has, it is clear.
+The average Church leader has an average of 40 hours per year with them, whereas the average parent has 3000 hours per year with these precious kids and teenagers.
+Intentional time spent in the lives of children is crucial for their faith development.
 They need to see authentic faith often to learn to follow Jesus themselves.
-To see the role of parents being the primary builders of faith can be intimidating for a lot of parents.
+Seeing the role of parents as the primary builders of faith can be intimidating for many parents.
 If they don’t feel confident in their faith, then how will they teach their children?
-The truth here is that your own relationship with God seen by your children is a good indicator of what your child’s relationship with God can become.
-Keeping you and your child’s relationship built and rooted in God’s Word is the best way to keep their faith developing.
-Learn together, read the Bible together and discuss questions of faith together.
-You don’t have to have all the answers, you just have to be ready to discover the answers together.
+The truth here is that your own relationship with God, as seen by your children, is a good indicator of what your child’s relationship with God can become.
+Keeping your child’s relationship with you built and rooted in God’s Word is the best way to foster their faith development.
+Learn together, read the Bible together, and discuss questions of faith together.
+You don’t have to have all the answers; you have to be ready to discover the answers together.
 There are three ways that I believe are essential to building your child’s faith together at home:

 1. Talk about God in various rhythms of each day